abhogal-lab/seeVR/README.md

 - Walk-throughs for **CO₂ CVR** and **breath-hold/resting-state CVR**, with template scripts.

 Tutorials and test data available at the [seeVR toolbox website](https://www.seevr.nl/tutorials/)

 ---

+### Bug Reporting
+- contact me if you need some advice on how to put together a pipeline
+- functions have been developped on a Windows machine, they probably work in Linux environment, but no guarantees for MAC.
+That said, I will work through errors in any case.

+---